 The study of English engages with your enthusiasm for reading and literature, and introduces you to advanced critical thinking in the form of theoretical practice.
 You will analyse a wide range of texts (including film and digital narratives) to explore the cutting edge of English as well as the historical narratives that have helped form the canon.
 A mixture of thematic and chronological modules ensures a good grounding in genre, context and period.
 You will challenge assumptions about the production of narratives and their relationship to questions of authority and identity.
 The degree has a strong contemporary focus and provides highly valued employability skills.

-Modules are taught by the research active team (including Dr Carmen Casaliggi, Dr Katharine Cox, Dr Dimitra Fimi and Dr Jeff Wallace) who have research interests in literature and place, J. R. R. Tolkien, legend, myth, and folklore, the relationship between art and literature, Romanticism, feminist literature, contemporary literature, the city, posthumanism and DH Lawrence.
+Modules are taught by the research active team (including Dr Carmen Casaliggi, , Dr Dimitra Fimi, Dr Jeff Wallace, and Dr Kathryn Simpson) who have research interests in literature and place, J. R. R. Tolkien, legend, myth, and folklore, the relationship between art and literature, Romanticism, feminist literature, modernist literature (particularly DH Lawrence and Virginia Woolf), contemporary literature, the city, and posthumanism.

 Introductory modules like those offered in Literature, Contemporary Media and Journalism provide you with a taster of content, form and genre; while our attention to your academic skills will provide you with a theoretical 'toolbox' which you'll be able to call upon later during your degree.

 The second year introduces the subjects in more depth with specific modules targeting journalism, creative media, the legacies of Romanticism, and genre fiction , while our attention to research methods will prepare you for your dissertation.
 You can also decide to undertake a student work placement (option) or participate in our Erasmus Exchange Programme (option).